-But NEMT is just the beginning.
-Below we dig into what Uber and Lyft have done in the healthcare space to date and what the future could hold.
+In this brief, we dig into what Uber and Lyft have done in healthcare to-date and what the future could hold.